Corepressor

-In the field of molecular biology, a corepressor is a molecule that represses the expression of genes.
+In genetics and molecular biology, a corepressor is a molecule that represses the expression of genes.
 In prokaryotes, corepressors are small molecules whereas in eukaryotes, corepressors are proteins.
 A corepressor does not directly bind to DNA, but instead indirectly regulates gene expression by binding to repressors.

 A corepressor downregulates (or represses) the expression of genes by binding to and activating a repressor transcription factor.
 The repressor in turn binds to a gene's operator sequence (segment of DNA to which a transcription factor binds to regulate gene expression), thereby blocking transcription of that gene.

 Function

 Prokaryotes

 In prokaryotes, the term corepressor is used to denote the activating ligand of a repressor protein.
 For example, the E. coli tryptophan repressor (TrpR) is only able to bind to DNA and repress transcription of the trp operon when its corepressor tryptophan is bound to it.
 TrpR in the absence of tryptophan is known as an aporepressor and is inactive in repressing gene transcription.
 Trp operon encodes enzymes responsible for the synthesis of tryptophan.
 Hence TrpR provides a negative feedback mechanism that regulates the biosynthesis of tryptophan.

 In short tryptophan acts as a corepressor for its own biosynthesis.